-The use of variable frequency drives (VFDs) on belt conveyors, pressure pumps and mine fans allows motor torque to be matched with output demand, resulting in reduced power draw during times of reduced need.
+The use of VFDs on belt conveyors, pressure pumps and mine fans allows motor torque to be matched with output demand, resulting in reduced power draw during times of reduced need.
 Matching output to demand reduces the overall electrical usage required to operate the mine, and reduces the mine's draw of power from the national grid.

 Further, Arch subsidiaries rely on automatic-switching and power-factor-correction capacitors.
 These capacitors keep the mines' power factor between 95 and 96 percent, versus a more typical 88 percent.
-As an example of what this means from an energy savings perspective, the Leer mine's power demand for a typical month - at a 95 percent power factor - is 24,000 kVA.
-Without the capacitors, the kVA demand - at an 88 percent power factor - would be 25,909 kVA.
-In other words, the use of this technology facilitates an 8 percent reduction in power demand, and thus an 8 percent reduction in associated carbon emissions.
+As an example of what this means from an energy savings perspective, the Leer mine's power demand for a typical month-at a 95 percent power factor-is 24,000 kVA.
+Without the capacitors, the kVA demand-at an 88 percent power factor-would be 25,909 kVA.
+In other words, the use of this technology facilitates an ~8 percent reduction in power demand, and thus an ~8 percent reduction in associated carbon emissions.

-In 2021, Arch directed well over 95 percent of its capital spending towards its metallurgical portfolio.
+Over the past six-plus years, Arch has directed nearly 90 percent of its capital spending towards it metallurgical portfolio.